la2050/archive/_organizations/garden-school-foundation.md

    Our partner, the Urban & Environmental Policy Institute (UEPI) at Occidental College, was instrumental in creating, cultivating and expanding farm to school programs, which are now linked by a national network throughout the United States.
 UEPI has many other innovative programs involving research and policy change, including the Farm to Preschool program.
-Farm to Preschool is viewed at a model program nationwide, is a national leader of the emerging Farm to Preschool movement, and was given a recognition award by Michelle Obamaâ€™s Letâ€™s Move!
+Farm to Preschool is viewed at a model program nationwide, is a national leader of the emerging Farm to Preschool movement, and was given a recognition award by Michelle Obama’s Let’s Move!
 Child Care initiative in 2012.
-UEPIâ€™s Farm to Preschool program partners with child care agencies, preschools and family child care sites, as well as many local and national organizations.
+UEPI’s Farm to Preschool program partners with child care agencies, preschools and family child care sites, as well as many local and national organizations.
 Begun as a pilot program in 2009, it is now expanding throughout the state, has been tailored to Hawaiian culture, and is currently working with the Navajo Nation.
-Occidental College was named to the 2013 Presidentâ€™s Higher Education Community Service Honor Roll with Distinction in recognition of its exemplary community service and Farm to Preschool was a featured program.
+Occidental College was named to the 2013 President’s Higher Education Community Service Honor Roll with Distinction in recognition of its exemplary community service and Farm to Preschool was a featured program.
 areas_impacted: ''
 project_ids: ''
 title: Garden School Foundation